 The logo for Lawn.com.au

-Just because the weather is cooler doesn’t mean your garden has to go into hibernation!
+Just because the weather is cooler doesn’t mean your garden has to go into hibernation.
 Winter can actually be a great time to get out in the garden and start growing plants.

 Growing plants during the winter in Australia means they won’t bolt to seed as quickly as they would in summer, and you’ll be able to enjoy a longer harvest.

 Also, there is less competition for food because many insects are less active in the cooler months.
-So your winter plants can put all their energy into growing.
+So your plants can put all their energy into growing.

 1. Rake up any leaves or debris that have accumulated on the surface of the soil.